janhavianalyst-ds/Excel-Sales-Dashboard/README.md

 # Excel-Sales-Dashboard
-Excel-based sales analysis and interactive dashboard using KPIs, Pivot Tables, charts, and data-driven insights.
+Excel-based sales analysis and interactive dashboard using Pivot Tables, charts, and data-driven insights.